CovertLab/arrow/README.md

 # We also specify how long we want the simulation to run.
 Here we set it to one
 # second.
 duration = 1

+# Each reaction has an associated rate for how probable that reaction is.
+rates = np.array([3.0, 1.0, 1.0])
 ```

-Once we have an initial state and duration, we can run the simulation for the
+Once we have an initial state and rates, we can run the simulation for the
 given duration. `evolve` returns a dictionary with five keys:

 * steps - the number of steps the simulation took